Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 The strategy of the proof of Theorem \ref{main2} is to construct a suitable contact form on $S^3$ whose Reeb flow has a disk-like global surface of section, such that the first return map is conjugated to one of the diffeomorphisms $\varphi\in \mathrm{Diff}_c(\D,dx\wedge dy)$ which are constructed in Section \ref{controsec}.

 In this section, we prove two general statements about lifting compactly supported area-preserving diffeomorphisms of the disk to Reeb flows on the solid torus and on the three-sphere.
-We denote by
+The following result is a variation of \cite[Proposition 4.2]{bra08}.